Mariah Carey’s Backup Dancer Gets Engaged Onstage, Followed By Thunderous Applause From LGBTQ Community

 — Christian (@itsjustchris_o) July 15, 2018

-As thousands of tweets were going out supporting the songstress’ bold move, Mariah Carey is no stranger to the community, having never been particularly shy about her support for LGBTQ equality.
+Thousands of tweets were going out supporting the songstress’ bold move, but Mariah Carey is no stranger to the community and has never been particularly shy about her support for LGBTQ equality.

 Moreover, this isn’t the first time Mariah Carey has hosted a same-sex engagement on her stage during a concert.
 According to a YouTube video posted in 2012, she similarly brought two men on stage for a proposal back then as well.

-In 2016 Mariah Carey elaborated her unconditional love of the LGBTQ community by breaking down her own personal meaning behind the initilism which officially stands for people identifying as “Lesbian, Gay, Bisexual, Transgender, Queer/Questioning.”
+In 2016 Mariah Carey elaborated her unconditional love of the LGBTQ community by breaking down her own personal meaning behind the initialism which officially stands for people identifying as “Lesbian, Gay, Bisexual, Transgender, Queer/Questioning.”
 Cary decided to put her own spin on its meaning at the GLAAD music awards.

 “I had to learn a whole new alphabet to introduce and not un-include people… I don’t want to do it wrong.
 I decided that if I have to memorize it, I might as well elaborate on it,” Carey told the crowd.
 “So we have L: legendary.
 G: gorgeous.
 B: beautiful — all of you beautiful people!
 T: tantalizing, and even Q for quality!”

 Carey is expected to complete her Las Vegas residency on September 10, followed by an international tour through November 9.
-After that she’s keeping busy with a set of Europe All I Want For Christmas dates going until the end of December.
+After that, she’s keeping busy with a set of All I Want For Christmas tour dates in Europe which will be going until the end of December.